rizac/gfzreport/gfzreport/templates/tutorial/_chap_web.rst

    gfzreport.web.app.get_app(config_obj='gfzreport.web.config_example.BaseConfig', data_path=None,
                              db_path=None, **custom_config_settings):

-Let alone the config, which can be set as default (FIXME: document it), the important directories are:
+The config can be changed (although not necessarily in most cases) by cp 'gfzreport/web/config_example.py' into 'gfzreport/web/config.py' (the latter is git ignored), modify 'config.py' and pass 'gfzreport.web.config.BaseConfig' to the app.
+The other two arguments are the app data directories which are:

 .. _webappdatapath: